Deportation from the United States: Cold War and ideological deportations

-The post-war era and the rise of the Cold War saw a new wave of ideological deportations targeting alleged Communists and political dissidents.
-Building on the anti-radical provisions of the 1917 and 1918 acts, the Internal Security Act of 1950 and the Immigration and Nationality Act of 1952 (also known as the McCarran-Walter Act) expanded the government's power to deport non-citizens for their political beliefs and associations, including for past membership in the Communist Party.
+The post-war era and the rise of the Cold War saw a new wave of ideological deportations related to Communism.
+Building on prior legislation, the Internal Security Act of 1950 and the Immigration and Nationality Act of 1952 (McCarran-Walter Act) expanded the government's power to deport foreigners for their political beliefs and associations, including for past membership in the Communist Party.
 The Supreme Court upheld these laws in cases like Harisiades v.
-Shaughnessy (1952) and Galvan v.
-Press (1954), ruling that deportation was not punishment and that non-citizens, even long-term lawful residents, remained in the country as a matter of "permission and tolerance", not of right.
+Shaughnessy (1952).

-This period was marked by prolonged deportation sagas against high-profile figures.
-The government spent decades attempting to deport Australian-born labor leader Harry Bridges for his alleged Communist ties, a battle that involved multiple hearings, congressional intervention, and Supreme Court cases before Bridges ultimately prevailed.
-Another target was alleged mafia boss Carlos Marcello, whose case illustrated the government's determination to use deportation as a tool against organized crime.
-After years of legal maneuvering, Attorney General Robert F. Kennedy orchestrated Marcello's summary removal to Guatemala in 1961, an act that was later criticized as a "kidnapping".
-These cases highlighted the use of deportation for political ends and the immense discretionary power wielded by the executive branch.
+People whose deportation was sought on ideological grounds often attracted media attention, as the complex legal and logistical issues involved with their deportation produced frequent delays or setbacks on the part of the government.
+For instance, the government spent 14 years, from 1939 to 1953, attempting to deport Australian-born labor organizer Harry Bridges for his alleged Communist ties, a legal battle that involved multiple hearings, congressional action, and Supreme Court cases (Bridges v.
+Wixon (1945) and United States v.
+Bridges (1953)) before Bridges ultimately won.
+Another target was alleged mafia boss Carlos Marcello, whose case likewise illustrated the government's persistence, where after years of legal difficulties, Attorney General Robert F. Kennedy finally orchestrated Marcello's deportation to Guatemala in 1961, an act later criticized as a "kidnapping".